 However, this is not the case.

-In his book, Renewable Energy and Efficient Electric Power Systems, Stanford University’s Gil Masters demonstrates how shading just one out of 36 cells in a small solar module can reduce total power output by as much as 75%.
+In his book, Renewable Energy and Efficient Electric Power Systems, published in 2004, Stanford University’s Gil Masters demonstrates how shading just one out of 36 cells in a small solar module can reduce total power output by as much as 75%.

-Shading just 1/36 of the cells can reduce power output by 75%.
+Shading just 1/36 of the cells has the potential to reduce power output by 75%.

 Why can minimal shading cause severe power loss?